9 Pacific Coast Highway Walks You Can’t Miss

 The highway runs between Opotiki and Gisborne, spanning 334km of hiking and walking adventures.

-1. Tolaga Bay Wharf (5 mintues one way)
+1. Tolaga Bay Wharf (5 minutes one way)

 Location: At the end of Wharf Road, Tolaga Bay.
 58km from Gisborne.